AbhishekSinha-git/Sample-Form-WebDev/README.md

 Tested on Brave Browser, this form is compatible with modern web browsers.
 Simply open the **index.html** file in Brave to view the page live.

-This is what it look like on my Browser
+This is what it looks like on my Browser
 ![Screenshot 2025-02-13 220053](https://github.com/user-attachments/assets/a0042803-56ac-473d-8a92-20da38a1d7a5)